 6. Do your dispatchers have the driver’s back?

 Having dispatchers that understand and keep physical track of these needs then schedule loads accordingly, goes a long way.
 (I.e., John’s kids have a school play on Thursday night, and this load doesn’t deliver until Wednesday morning.
 To help ease the time constraint, a shorter load might be a better option.)
-A quick-minded and analytical dispatcher is able to effectively juggle the driver’s needs with the freight requirements.
+A quick-minded and analytical dispatcher can effectively juggle the driver’s needs with the freight requirements.

 Tip: Create a driver cheat sheet for dispatchers

-Drivers need to be regarded as the most unique and special employees.
+Drivers need to be regarded as unique and special employees.
 They sacrifice their lives to do their job, and more effort needs to be put forth to focus on their happiness and well being.

 Start with the glaring issues, such as increased salary and home time, and improving driver management and support.